NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-Config-Defaults.md

 ### Default Package Sources

-Starting with version 3.4, nuget no longer includes a hardcoded default source.
+Starting with version 3.4, NuGet no longer includes a hardcoded default source.
 When nuget.exe is run for the first time, the NuGet.config file is generated and nuget.org is added as the default package source in the config file.
 In the absence of the NuGet.config file, the default package source is undefined.
-Without any default package sources specified in the NuGet Config Defaults file, NuGet will continue to use the default package source specified in the NuGet.config file (the default package source is nuget.org unless explicitly modified).
-If the NuGet Config Defaults file specifies package sources, those will be added to the list of available sources apart from the ones specified in the NuGet.config file.
-However, sources may be disabled by adding them to the disabledPackageSources node in the NuGetDefaults.config.
+If the NuGetDefaults.config file specifies package sources, those will be added to the list of available sources specified in the NuGet.config file.
+These sources cannot be removed from NuGet.config but they may be disabled by adding them to the disabledPackageSources node in NuGet.config.

 This feature essentially allows administrators to replace the default nuget.org package source with their own package source(s).